Who are you? Why do I need to go through an organization like yours?

 Can Parenthese find me an internship or a job?

 Yes we can !
-Parenthese has placement services for Singapore and Australia.
-We can also help you free of charge; find your paid summer job or training in the United States.
-Contact us for more information.
+We are not a placement agency but can certainly help you find your paid placement or summer job or in the United States.
+Please contact us for more information.

 So what do you do?
 Why do I have to pay to get the DS-2019?